Will bears find a good winter den at your place?

 Some People-Places Make Great Bear Dens

-It’s not unusual for a bear to den up and even give birth under decks, in crawl spaces, or under bushes and brush piles.
-Old tires, piles of building materials and other debris can offer attractive possibilities.
+It’s not unusual for a bear to den up and even give birth under decks, in crawl spaces, or under bushes and hedges.
+Equipment you’ve parked for the winter, stacks of lumber and building materials, and other debris can all offer attractive possibilities.
 Bears may make themselves at home in vacant buildings, even when they are really garages, storage sheds or vacation homes that are only vacant over the winter.

 To a bear, these areas can seem like the perfect winter home.
 They’re dark, snug and often come with at least one built-in wall.
 Bears don’t have collarbones, so even adult bears can fit through what seems like an impossibly small opening.
 Like your average dog door.
 The general guideline is that if a bear can get its head inside, the rest of the bear can follow.
 Many homes in bear country offer bears lots of possibilities.
 So, if you’d rather not have bears as houseguests, read on.